Sarath-dba/Capstone/README.md

 The model with the best accuracy, F1 score, and recall will be selected for these predictions.
 It is essential to predict student grades accurately and address the performance of lower-performing students without negatively impacting the grades of high-performing students.

-•	In this classification problem:
+1. In this problem.
-False Positive: Higher-grade students are classified into lower grades, which is acceptable as they can receive guidance.
-False Negative: Lower-grade students are classified into higher grades, which is problematic since they might miss needed guidance.
+False Positive: Students with higher grades are classified into lower grades, which is okay as they can receive guidance.
+False Negative: Students with lower grades are classified into higher grades, which is NOT okay as they miss the guidance needed for better academic scores.

-•	We must rank models based on metrics that minimize False Negatives while balancing False Positives and Negatives.
+2. We need to rank our models based on evaluation metric which minimizes False Negatives and also have balance with False Negatives and Positives.¶

-•	XGBoost appears to be the best model for this issue.
+3. XGBoost seems to be the best model for this classification problem.

-•	XGBoost excels in Recall and F1 Score, essential for our imbalanced dataset.
+4. XGBoost has better Recall and F1 Score on test set.

-•	Attendance, Hours_Studied, Access_to_Resources, Parental_Involvement, Internet Access seems to be top 5 Important features.

-•	From personal experience as a student, the important features given by the model seems obvious in improving better academic performance.
+5. Moreover, from confusion matrices, lower grade students are less classified into higher grades with XGBoost when compared with SVM.

+## Model Interpretation

+1. Attendance and Hours studied have greater influence on Student grade prediction.
+2. The color pattern of Attendance, Hours studied, Previous score depicts the clear relationship between the feature value and its impact on grades.
+3. Grade 1 SHAP plot has scattered color patters on both sides which means, non-linear effects on predictions.
+Even the confusion matrix of XGBoost has wrong predictions as Grade 0 and Grade 2

 ## 💡 Insights